Balde strike inspires Sampdoria past Fiorentina | Goal.com

 Balde strike inspires Sampdoria past Fiorentina

-Keita Balde was on the scoresheet as Sampdoria secure a 2-1 win over Fiorentina in Sunday’s Serie A game.
+Keita Balde was on the scoresheet as Sampdoria secured a 2-1 win over Fiorentina in Sunday’s Serie A game.

 The 25-year-old was handed his sixth league start since teaming up with the Blue-circled on loan from French club Monaco.